Unit and Department Responsibilities

 • Questions about course navigation, assessment submissions, grading and course completion should be directed to the instructor.

-Instructional Support
+Additional Support

 Content is hosted on UB Learns.
-Guides for Instructors are available on the UB Learns support site.
+Guides for instructors are available on the UB Learns support site.